CosmosContracts/council/charter/DRAFT-H-CONFLICT_OF_INTEREST.md

 # AMENDMENT H: CONFLICT OF INTEREST

-This policy should replace `Section V.9 — Conflicts of Interest` of the Juno Charter (`00-CHARTER.md`).
+This policy should replace `Section V.9 — Conflicts of Interest` of the Juno Charter.

 ## Conflict Of Interest policy